Use Code WOOL10 at Checkout

 Additionally, wool is an animal product, and as such is made of proteins, as opposed to other natural fibers like cotton or synthetic fibers like polyester.
 The vast majority of laundry detergents contain an enzyme called protease, which works to break down proteins often found in food products that might find their way onto your clothing.
 This is great when you’re trying to get a mustard stain out of a sweater—protease will break down the mustard proteins and remove the grime.
 But protease doesn’t discriminate against proteins, so it will also try to break down the proteins in the wool yarn itself, causing those holes you might sometimes find in a sweater after you’ve taken it out of the wash.
 (The same holds true for other protein-based fibers like silk.)

-So instead of using a regular laundry detergent, opt for a gentle or mild detergent that doesn’t contain protease like Soak, Woolite, or even baby shampoo (what is wool but sheep hair after all?).
+So instead of using regular laundry detergent, opt for a gentle or mild detergent that doesn’t contain proteases like Soak, Woolite, or even baby shampoo (what is wool but sheep hair after all?).
 The New York Times’ Wirecutter review platform also recommends Eucalan for wool specifically, because it contains lanolin, which is wool’s natural waterproofing compound.
 Washing wool with a detergent that contains lanolin helps maintain the wool’s natural properties while protecting it from more wear and tear.

 Both Soak and Eucalan are rinse-free detergents as well, meaning you’ll spend less time washing them, meaning less time agitating them as you try to rinse the excess detergent off in the end.
 And the less you handle the wool, the longer its life expectancy.